-The investment management and operations functions at MacKay Shields (including its subsidiaries) operate separately from our affiliates.
-These functions include decision-making on what, how and when to buy, sell or hold securities in client portfolios, the trading related to implementation of these decisions and operations.
+The investment management and operations functions at MacKay Shields operate separately from our affiliates (other than NYLI UK).
+These functions include decision-making on what, how and when to buy, sell or hold securities in client portfolios and the trading related to implementation of these decisions and operations.
 This separation is intended to limit the dissemination of inside information and to permit the investment management, trading and operations functions of each firm to operate without regard to or interference from the other.
 We believe this separation is in the best interest of clients of the firms as operating independently permits each firm to pursue the investment objectives of clients without reference to limitations resulting from investment activities of the other.
-To support this structure, we have adopted certain procedures, including a portfolio information barrier between us and these other affiliated investment firms.
+To support this structure, we have adopted certain procedures, including a portfolio information barrier between us and these other affiliated investment firms (other than NYLI UK).
 In the event such information is shared, appropriate controls are placed around the information in order to limit any potential conflicts of interest.